eslam-gomaa/tshark_colorize/README.md

 # Usage

-The `colorize` tool takes the output from STDIN

-Simply pipe the output to `colorize`
+The `colorize` tool takes the output from STDIN, So Simply pipe the output to `colorize`

 **CAUTION:** for `tshark` commands, make sure you specify the number of packets limit with `-c N` or timeout with `-a duration:10`